deanwampler/ai-toolkits-experiments/llama-stack/README.md

 Finished!
 ```

-So, Granite Guardian doesn't work as a drop-in replacement, but there may be ways to coerce it to return a data structure more like Llama Guard returns.
+So, Granite Guardian doesn't work as a drop-in replacement, but there may be ways to coerce it to return a data structure more like Llama Guard returns.The better solution is to implement support for flexible guardians in Llama Stack, which I'll investigate.